If you have questions related to the Request for Proposals, please contact [[songb,Bongkeun Song]].

 - Projects proposing the use of live vertebrate animals must include a copy of the IACUC Review Request Form submitted to the Research on Animal Subjects Committee.
 If funded, the funds will not be released until evidence of IACUC approval is submitted to the Student Research Grants Committee.

 - Submit proposals as pdf format email attachments to the committee chair, [[songb,Bongkeun Song]].
 The original copy of the signed cover sheet and any other signed proposal components should be submitted to Bongkeun Song by campus mail.
 The committee will meet in late August to evaluate proposals.
 Awards will be announced early in the fall semester.
-Funds will be available immediately, and must be spent before the end of fiscal year in which the grant was awarded.
+Funds will be available immediately and must be spent in the fiscal year in which the grant was awarded.
+The deadline for spending is May 1 unless other arrangements have been made with the Office of Academic Studies.

 - The proposal must be signed by the student's major advisor in acknowledgement of their support of the proposed research.